scriptituk/ttf2pscid2/README.md

 Options may also be set by a JSON-encoded object of key/value pairs, passed as a PostScript string token (in parenthesis) after the script filename (Ghostscript must be called with the `--` command line option).
 JSON-supplied options take precedence over parameter switches.
+The advantage of JSON is that UTF gets converted to an ASCII-compatible representation, as required by PstScript.
-PostScript string literals require the 3 special characters ( ) \ to be escaped with a backslash (balanced pairs of parentheses need not be) and non-ASCII characters converted to octal escape sequences.
+Note that PostScript string literals require the 3 special characters ( ) \ to be escaped with a backslash (balanced pairs of parentheses need not be) and non-ASCII characters converted to octal escape sequences.
 This PostScript-escaping must be done on the JSON-encoded string.
-Final shell-escaping is also necessary.
+Final shell-escaping is also advisable.

-Note that GhostScript versions since 9.23 strip double-quote characters from passed-in parameters.
+Note that GhostScript versions since 9.23 use double-quotes to protect whitespace in parameters, therefore they get stripped out, even if escaped, which is surely the shell’s job (but I suppose this is non-standard usage).
 So to pass in " use the \042 octal escape sequence.
 This is always necessary for JSON options.